-SysFileTree searches the direct (files ctory de spec, 'stem.', {opt}) scribed by filespec for matching files. filespec o can be o one of the following: a dir directory all the files in the dir directory matching opt will be returned. dir may include the ~ UNIX or WINDOWS file meta characters. an expr sea arch stri ng all files matching expr and opt in the current directory will be returned.
-When opt does not specify a regular expression search, expr can include the and ? special meta characters. matches any set of characters. ? matches any (one) character. dir/expr all files matching expr and opt in the dir directory will be returned. a null ("") string all files matching opt in the current directory will be returned. 'stem.' the nam e of a stem variable used to return the result of the search. stem.0 1 the num ber of matching files. stem.i a a match ing file.
+all files matching expr and opt in the current directory will be returned.
+When opt does not specify a regular expression search, expr can include the \ and ? special meta characters. \ matches any set of characters. ? matches any (one) character.

+- dir/expr all files matching expr and opt in the dir directory will be returned. - a null ("") string all files matching opt in the current directory will be returned. - 'stem.' the name of a stem variable used to return the result of the search. - stem.0 the number of matching files. - stem.i a matching file.

-opt an optional string containing one of the following one-character options: F Search only for files.
-D Search only for directories B Search for both directories and files.
-This is the default.
-S Search subdirectories recursively.
-T Return the time and date in YY/MM/DD/HH/MM format.
-L Return the time and date in YYYY-MM-DD HH:MM:SS format. • Return only the file name.
-The default is to return the string in the example below.
-I Ignore case.
-This is the default on WINDOWS systems.
-R Respect case.
-This is the default on UNIX systems.
-G filespec is a regular expression.
-See page 371 for a regular expression definition.
+opt an optional string containing one of the following one-character options:

+- F Search only for files. - D Search only for directories - B Search for both directories and files.
+This is the default. - S Search subdirectories recursively. - T Return the time and date in YY/MM/DD/HH/MM format. - L Return the time and date in YYYY-MM-DD HH:MM:SS format. - O Return only the file name.
+The default is to return the string in the example below. - I Ignore case.
+This is the default on WINDOWS systems. - R Respect case.
+This is the default on UNIX systems. - G filespec is a regular expression.
+See page 365 for a regular expression definition.
 Note that on WINDOWS systems, the \ regular expression escape character cannot be used.
 Instead of using for example \. (meaning "."), use [.].